SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 ## Prerequisites

 :::info
 If you are already collecting AWS metrics, logs, and/or events, we recommend that you override the default settings.
-By overriding the configuration sources, we prevent them from being recreated in the AWS infrastructure or Sumo Logic.
+By overriding the configuration sources, we prevent them from being re-created in the AWS infrastructure or Sumo Logic.
 :::

 :::note